So I got this call around 3:30 pm stating in a "matter-of-fact" tone the vehicle transporting my daughter had an accident and that she's okay.

 Okay, I get it.
 This isn't about my daughter's safety anymore.
 This about their procedure.

-Finally, the traffic police officer called and informed me that the van was traveling on the Norwood Lateral and came to a sudden stop, hit the car in front of him, so he steered the vehicle off the road hitting a tree.
+Finally, the traffic police officer returned my call.
+He reported the van was traveling on the Norwood Lateral and came to a sudden stop, hit the car in front, and was steered off the road hitting a tree.
 The police officer stated when he arrived Elisabeth was already off the van.
-She was taken off the bus by the driver of the van.
+She was taken off by the driver of the van.
 I asked, "Are you the officer who wiped the blood from her nose?"

 He said, "Yes.
 I asked the driver if he thought she was okay."

 So I asked, "How would he know?
-This was the first time he picked he up.
-Who was able to determine if Elisabeth sustained any injuries since she cannot communicate what happened?"
+This was the first time he picked her up.
+It's never the same driver with UTS.
+Who determined if Elisabeth sustained any injuries since she cannot communicate what happened?"

-So I asked, "Looking at that accident, the impact, the damage to the van, would you have taken my daughter to the hospital if she was your child? "
+So I asked, "Looking at that accident, the impact, the damage to the van and wheelchair, would you have taken my daughter to the hospital if she was your child? "

 Finally, somebody actually gets it!
 Thank you, God!

 I told him, I'm not really sure.
-Her Dad took her to the hospital just to check things out.
+Her Dad took her to the hospital to check things out.
 I told him, "You know it's very difficult for us to determine when things are not right with Elisabeth.
-I imagine it would be very difficult for a stranger to determine if there was something wrong with her.
-It's a learning experience for all of us, isn't it?"
+I imagine it would be very difficult for a stranger to determine if something was wrong.
+It's a learning experience for all of us."

 I asked him, "Did you notice any marks on the wheelchair to see if there was any impact?
 Any scratches or dents?
 That would indicate something, right?"

-He said that he's becoming more and more aware of the challenges parents face raising kids with disabilities.
-He said the experience really opened his eyes to the challenges many kids with disabilities have even when we think they are safe.
+He said that the experience really opened his eyes to the challenges many kids with disabilities have when there are traffic accidents.

 After I hung up with the police officer, I called the transportation company about their "safety procedure" and shared what the police officer told me about the accident.
-It wasn't a fender bender.
+A "fender bender" it was not.
 The driver hit the car in front, and drove the vehicle into a tree.
+The van had to be towed.

-Next, I suggested that in the future should an accident happen involving a child with or without disabilities to please instruct drivers who do not know the children to tell the police, "I do not know this child and cannot determine whether this child is injured or not."
-It should also be part of the procedure for a police officer to check the wheelchair for signs of impact or stress and also look at the straps and buckles securing the wheelchair to see for signs of stress.
+Next, I suggested accidents involving a child with or without disabilities should be handled by the traffic officers and medical staff especially when the drivers do not know the children or advised to say as little as possible.
+The driver in this case should have said, "I do not know this child and cannot determine whether she is injured or not."
+It should also be part of the procedure for a police officer to make a report out on the wheelchair for signs of impact or stress and also look at the straps and buckles securing the wheelchair for signs of stress.